By Jim Langley

 I have a few more carbon care tips in a longer article on my bicycle website here: http://jimlangley.net/wrench/carbonbicyclecare.html

 I hope these tips help keep your carbon in great shape!
-If you’ve got more tips, or some tales of woeof how your baby got damaged, that we can all learn from, please share them in the Comments below the Newsletter version of this article.
+If you’ve got more tips, or some tales of woe of how your baby got damaged, that we can all learn from, please share them in the comments below.
 Thanks!